vgupta1/faculty_website/collaboration.md

 or the OM Ph.D. program coordinator
 [Prof. Greys Sosic](http://www.marshall.usc.edu/faculty/directory/sosic).

-If you're an existing Ph.D. student at USC and want to collaborate on a project, please:
+If you're an existing Ph.D. student and want to collaborate on a project, please:

 * Check to make sure it's ok with your advisor.
 * Take a look at some of my research papers.